 What are the evolutionary mechanisms responsible for human diversity?
 Throughout evolutionary history, humans have been able to occupy virtually every region on the planet.
 In doing so, humans have undergone a process of cultural and biological diversification.
 This course offers a bio-cultural perspective to study the evolution and diversification of humanity.
 Students learn about the relationship among biology, culture and the environment, and discuss topics such as human differences in blood type, lactose intolerance, adaptation to hot and cold environments, adaptation to ultraviolet radiation, and eugenics.
-Offered occasionally.
 Recommended for students interested in biomedical sciences, anthropology and related fields.
 Fulfills the SS13 general education requirement.
 Offered occasionally.

 365. Forensic Anthropology.

 How can bones help forensic scientists identify long-dead people?
 What is the role of forensic anthropologists in mass disaster and human rights investigations?
 Do shows such as “Bones” and “CSI” accurately reflect the role of forensic investigators?
 Through hands-on experience, students will learn how forensic anthropologists use skeletal materials and biological principles to recover, identify and evaluate human skeletal remains.
 By the end of the course, students will have basic knowledge of the history and goals of forensic anthropology, human osteology, and an awareness of issues relating to the search, discovery and recovery of human skeletal remains.
 Offered occasionally in the fall semester.

 These advanced seminars deal with significant topics in anthropology at the 300 or 400 level.
 Prerequisites: previous relevant course work to be specified in the Class Schedule or permission of the instructor.
 Offered occasionally.